kubernetez-academy/kubernetez.academy/src/trainings/dagger.md

   name: dagger
   library: local
 heroImage: /images/dagger-hero.jpg
 overview: Dagger revolutionizes CI/CD by providing a programmable CI/CD engine that runs pipelines as code.
-In this comprehensive training, you'll learn to build, test, and deploy applications using Dagger's powerful SDK, creating pipelines that are portable, fast, and maintainable.
+In this comprehensive training, you'll learn to build, test, and deploy applications using Dagger's powerful, multi-language SDK, creating pipelines that are portable, fast, and maintainable.

 stats:
   - value: "12 Hours"